bitcart/bitcart-sdk/CONTRIBUTING.md

 Before running extended test suite, start bitcoind and fulcrum.
 Each time regtest network is recreated.

-Run `make bitcoind` to start bitcoind, `make fulcrum` to start fulcrum.
+Run `just bitcoind` to start bitcoind, `just fulcrum` to start fulcrum.

-After that, stop your testnet Bitcart daemon, and start regtest one from cloned `bitcart` repo by running `make regtest`.
+After that, stop your testnet Bitcart daemon, and start regtest one from cloned `bitcart` repo by running `just regtest`.

-You should also start an lightning node for testing, run `make regtestln` in another terminal.
+You should also start an lightning node for testing, run `just regtestln` in another terminal.

-To run extended test suite, run `make regtest`.
+To run extended test suite, run `just functional`.

 Coverage from extended test suite is appended to main test coverage.